leyarotheconquerer/SolRFrontEnd/README.md

 For much more helpful information on the solr-faceted-search package, see the original package information [SolR Faceted Search](https://github.com/HuygensING/solr-faceted-search-react).

-If one wants to see one's changes before deployment, one can run a simple webserver.
+If one wants to see one's changes before deployment, one can run a simple web server.
 Although any web server may be chosen, one can use [http-server](https://www.npmjs.com/package/http-server), which can be installed using the following command from a terminal (be sure to have root or admin permissions):

 ```
 npm install -g http-server